{{ 'ml-label-loading-course' | message }}

 Change of Base Formula

 Most calculators only calculate common and natural logarithms.
-These are logarithms with base or Luckily, there is a formula that allows any logarithm to be written in terms of common or natural logarithms.
+These are logarithms with base 10 or e.
+Luckily, there is a formula that allows any logarithm to be written in terms of common or natural logarithms.

 Rule